Management commands

 It’s generally pretty easy to template off an existing management command to write a new one.
 Some good examples are change_user_email and deactivate_realm.
 The Django documentation is good, but we have a few pieces advice specific to the Zulip project.

-• If you need to access a realm or user, use the ZulipBaseCommand class in zerver/lib/management.py so you don’t need to write the tedious code of looking those objects up.
+• Inherit from the ZulipBaseCommand class in zerver/lib/management.py; this will add some helpful general flags, as well as tools for adding and parsing --realm and --user flags, so you don’t need to write the tedious code of looking those objects up.
 This is especially important for users, since the library handles the issues around looking up users by email well (if there’s a unique user with that email, just modify it without requiring the user to specify the realm as well, but if there’s a collision, throw a nice error).

 • Avoid writing a lot of code in management commands; management commands are annoying to unit test, and thus easier to maintain if all the interesting logic is in a nice function that is unit tested (and ideally, also used in Zulip’s existing code).
 Look for code in zerver/lib/ that already does what you need.
 For most actions, you can just call a do_change_foo type function from zerver/actions/ to do all the work; this is usually far better than manipulating the database directly, since the library functions used by the UI are maintained to correctly live-update the UI if needed.